one-commercial-partner/OCPScale/Azure/Boot Camps/Hybrid Cloud/1 - Hybrid Cloud - Identity - Lab 1 - AD Connect.md

 1. On the Welcome to Azure AD Connect screen select **I agree** then **Continue**.
 2. Review the screen and select **Use express settings**.
 3. On the **Connect to Azure AD** screen enter your **Azure AD Credentials**.
 This would be the *adsync@yourdirectoryname.onmicrosoft.com*  account you created.
 Click **Next** and then confirm the credential are validated.
 4. On the **Connect to AD DS screen**, enter the Active Directory Domain Services domain administrator credentials.
-This would be the account you created in the template.
+This would be the account you created in the original template (i.e. mydomain\myusername).
 Click **Next** and confirm the credential are validated.
     * If you get an error about the current security context is not associated with an Active Directory domain or forest, you more than likely didn’t logon with a domain account but rather a local account.
 You can verify this by opening a command prompt and entering **whoami**.
 Logout and login with a domain account and then restart at step 1 in this section.
 5. On the **Azure AD sign-in configuration** screen, select the checkbox for **Continue without any verified domains** and click **Next**.
     * Since this is a temporary lab environment we are not going use a validated custom domain.